ansonkan/public-box/ga401i-arch/README.md

 ### No audio

-After unmute everything with `alsamixer`, there was still no audio at the time.
+After unmuting everything with `alsamixer`, there was still no audio at the time.
 Having `pipewire` and `pipewire-alsa` installed fixed that.

 ### No audio in games that runs with Proton